dev-xo/remix-auth-totp/docs/README.md

 ### 1. Implementing the Strategy Instance.

 Create a file called `auth.server.ts` wherever you want.<br />
-Implement the following code and replace the `secret` property with a strong string into your `.env` file.
+Implement the following code and replace the `secret` property with a string containing exactly 64 random hexadecimal characters (0-9 and A-F)into your `.env` file.
+An example is `928F416BAFC49B969E62052F00450B6E974B03E86DC6984D1FA787B7EA533227`.
+A site like https://www.grc.com/passwords.htm can help if you decide you can trust it.

 ```ts
 // app/modules/auth/auth.server.ts